pawlobanano/Analizerka/readme.md

 ### O co chodzi?  / What is it?
 Project which helps carrying personal finance.
 Made with intention to improve and eventually displace 'the spreadsheet' way of finance conducting.
+Furthermore, it helps me get to know better with Laravel framework.

 ### Co działa / What is working
 **Routes - features available** (*estimated % done*)